MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

    1. Add a description to identify this secret from others you might need to create for this app, such as `bot login`.
    1. For **Expires**, choose a length of time after which the secret will expire.
    1. Select **Add**.
    1. Before leaving **Certificates & secrets**, record the secret.
-You'll use this value later as the _client secret_ when you register your Azure AD application with your bot.
+You'll use this value later as the _client secret_ when you register your Entra ID application with your bot.

 1. In the navigation pane, select **API permissions** to open the **API permissions** panel.
 It's a best practice to explicitly set the API permissions for the app.